Category: Seneca

 Why Seneca’s anti-stress methods still work today

-For the most part, antique techniques have become obsolete.
+For the most part, ancient techniques have become obsolete.
 We no longer use horses and triremes as our principal means of transportation.
-Neither do we […]
+Neither do we build houses and roads according to the methods employed in Ancient Greece and Rome.
+However, we can still rely on anti-worry methods conceived by Seneca.
+Why have they remained effective?…

 -